 A female worm must pair with a male to become completely sexually mature, when the reproductive organs, mainly the ovary and the vitelline glands, undergo terminal differentiation.
 The vitellarium contributes two thirds of the mature female body volume, and a select number of cells within this structure undergo stage 2 and 3 differentiation, and further terminal differentiation [19,78].
-This transcriptional basis of this phenomenon was further supported in our study by observation that genes associated with cell differentiation were highly expressed in female worms S4 Table).
+This transcriptional basis of this phenomenon was further supported in our study by observation that genes associated with cell differentiation were highly expressed in female worms (Supplementary S4 Table).
 Examples of such genes include G2/mitotic-specific cyclin-B3 (AY809873), Polo-like kinase (FN317236), abnormal spindle-like microcephaly-associated protein (AY812148), cyclin-dependent kinase 1 (AY815214), cell division cycle 20 (fizzy)-related protein (AY223249), Cyclin-T2 (FN317410) and regulator of chromosome condensation (AY810273).
 Further examples include those associated with cell cycle arrest in response to DNA damage or spindle abnormalities, including cell cycle checkpoint control protein RAD9B (AY812096), mitotic spindle assembly checkpoint protein MAD2A (AY814258), checkpoint protein HUS1 (AY813370), serine/threonine-protein kinase chk2 (FN313971), mitotic checkpoint serine/threonine-protein kinase BUB1 beta (AY808857).
 It has been shown that apoptosis is an important cellular process in schistosomes [79].
 The activities of caspase-3 and -7, both central proteolytic enzymes involved in this process, were active across different developmental stages of S. japonicum, with a peak expression in the schistosomula 14 days p.i.
 [79].
 Here, the expression of apoptosis-related genes, caspase 7 (AY813428), programmed cell death protein 2 (AY814013) and 4 (AY814519), as well as serine/threonine-protein kinase pim-1 (FN317924), was more extensive in female worms, which may represent an instinct response to get rid of damaged cells.

 Genes involved in DNA synthesis and genome fidelity and stability are more up-regulated in female adult worms

 Use of an autoradiographic method has shown that the pairing of male and female parasites impacts on the DNA synthesis in females, but not in males [38].
 DNA synthesis may present an important cellular process as a consequence of vitellocyte differentiation.
-Here, we found a set of genes involved in DNA replication processes, were preferentially expressed in female worms (S4 Table).
+Here, we found a set of genes involved in DNA replication processes, were preferentially expressed in female worms (Supplementary S4 Table).
 These included DNA replication licensing factor mcm2 (AY815400), mcm4 (AY914892), and mcm7-A (AY815974), DNA polymerase alpha subunit B (AY811018), Origin recognition complex subunit 4 (AY812655), DNA replication factor Cdt1 (FN313910) and DNA replication complex GINS protein PSF2 (AY815313), were all up-regulated in females.
 In addition, transcripts for a number of DNA damage repair related genes (i.e., UV excision repair protein RAD23 (AY811322), DNA repair protein RAD51 (AY812723), DNA polymerase epsilon subunit 2 (AY815035), and DNA mismatch repair protein msh2 (AY814227) and msh6 (AY811972)) as well as genes encoding a chromosome transmission fidelity protein (AY810243) and a mini-chromosome maintenance complex-binding protein (AY810626) were also enriched in female parasites.
 These observations potentially reflect the need for repairing DNA damage caused by oxygen radicals released during the process of hemoglobin digestion, and the guarantee of chromosomal fidelity during vitellocyte mitosis and/or egg embryonic development.
 Furthermore, the gene encoding Argonaute 2, a protein which binds small interfering RNA, was found over-expressed in adult females, which is consistent with the results of a previous study [45].
 The expression of the Ago2 ortholog in S. mansoni was observed predominantly in the gonads (particularly in the posterior ovary) [80], and SjAgo2 has been shown to play a vital role in germline cell maintenance via suppression of the activity of transposable elements (TEs) [45].

 Genes involved in glycosylation are more up-regulated in female adult worms